 - not been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote.

-- 9 days (11 days if election day is a Tuesday) before Election Day-last day to submit an application for ballot by mail;
+- The last day to submit an application for ballot by mail is 9 days (11 days if election day is a Tuesday) before election day

 - 65 years of age or older